gerryvel/NMEA2000-Data-Sender/README.md

 The ESP32 in this project is an Adafruit Huzzah!
 ESP32.
 Pin layout for other ESP32 devices might differ.

-For the ESP32 CAN bus, I used the "Waveshare SN65HVD230 Can Board" as transceiver.
+For the ESP32 CAN bus, I used the "SN65HVD230 Chip from TI" as transceiver.
 It works well with the ESP32.
 The correct GPIO ports are defined in the main sketch.
 For this project, I use the pins GPIO4 for CAN RX and GPIO5 for CAN TX.

 The 12 Volt is reduced to 5 Volt with a DC Step-Down_Converter (Traco-Power TSR 1-2450).